dyne/Zenroom/README.md

 disable_modules = {io = 1}
 ```

-- `arguments` is a simple string, but can be also a json map used to
+- `DATA` is a simple string, but can be also a json map used to
   pass multiple arguments

 For example create a json file containing a map (this can be a string